WMD-group/MOF-Epitaxy/README.md

 The files are structured in 2 parent directories:

 cp2k_DFT_calculations:
-#input and output files supplied for cp2k first prinicples calculations
+#input and output files supplied for cp2k first-principles calculations

 	Reference states:
 	#File contains all reference states used to calculate binding energies between BDC and TiO2 surface.